-However, apart from the rare cases when centipedes bite, these many-legged, nocturnal bugs are actually quite beneficial.
-They won’t harm your home or belongings, they won’t eat the food in your kitchen or the plants in your garden, but they will help rid your home and lawn of other unwanted pests, such as roaches, spiders, moths, flies, termites, ants, moths, ticks, fleas, silverfish and more.
+However, apart from the rare cases when centipedes bite, these nocturnal arthropods are actually quite beneficial.
+They won’t harm your home or belongings, they won’t eat the food in your kitchen or the plants in your garden, but they will help rid your home and lawn of other unwanted pests, such as roaches, spiders, moths, flies, termites, ants, ticks, fleas, silverfish and more.

 In fact, if you don’t mind seeing them around every now and then, you might consider leaving them to do their work.
 A few harmless house centipedes can be powerful allies in your battle to keep a bug-free home.
 But if you’re seeing too many centipedes for your own comfort, or you’re dealing with unusually large ones, like the giant desert centipede (which many consider the most painful bug bite in the world), it might be time to take action.

 Here’s how to get rid of and prevent centipedes in 3 simple steps.

 Apart from house centipedes, centipedes almost always stay outdoors.
 However, in the case of changing weather or lack of resources, centipedes will look to move inside your home in search of shelter, food, or water.
 Finding and sealing potential entryways is essential to prevent this from happening.
 Here’s how to do it: